Welcome to Modern Languages, Translation and Interpreting

 Our sister degree programme, Modern Languages, Translation and Interpreting allows you to study two languages (one of which can be taken from beginner’s level) alongside dedicated modules which will prepare you for your chosen career.
 To support your studies, we have PC labs equipped with the latest industry translation software, a new Televic conference interpreting suite, access to the College’s state-of-the-art eye-tracker, as well as excellent print and online library resources.

 Teaching and learning on both degree schemes is reinforced by extra-curricular activities organized by the Swansea University student-led language societies , weekly Language Cafés and other social events, such as the annual Great German Bake Off, all of which are supported by members of staff in the Department of Modern Languages, Translation and Interpreting.

 We are currently the only university to offer the chance to study several European languages through the medium of Welsh, and have been doing so for 20 years.

 Modern Languages also offers Languages For All (LFA).
-The LFA programme gives you the opportunity to gain invaluable languages skills while you earn credits for your degree, whatever your degree programme.
-Have a look at the LFA Flyer 2013
+The LFA programme gives you the opportunity to gain invaluable language skills while you earn credits for your degree, whatever your degree programme.